zixiangliwust/Instances_SALBP1/README.md

-# SALBP1
+# Instances_SALBP1
-Instance for simple assembly line balancing problem to minimize the station number
+Instances for simple assembly line balancing problem to minimize the station number
 This instance set contains Scholl’s 269 instances[1] and Otto’s instances[2].
 To gain a more in-depth and thorough understanding of this problem, interested authors are encouraged to refer to our relevant papers [3].
 References:
 [1] Armin Scholl, Robert Klein.
 SALOME: A bidirectional branch-and-bound procedure for assembly line balancing.
 INFORMS Journal on Computing, 1997, 9(4):319-334.